 Sponsor: Senator John Braun Co-Sponsors: Carrell, Rivers, Sheldon, Hobbs, Fain Summary: SB 5656 was amended on the Senate floor to require cities to join either the state's business licensing system or the five-cities-portal system then was subsequently amended in the House Local Government Committee.
 The new version delays the deadline for when cities must join either system and to provide cities and DOR with off-ramps from the requirements.
 Status: SB 5656 passed the Senate in a 33-16 vote.
-The bill passed the out of the House Local Government Committee and was referred to Appropriations where it was heard on April 2nd but the bill did not pass out of committee before cutoff.
+The bill passed the out of the House Local Government Committee and was referred to Appropriations where it was heard on April 2^{nd} but the bill did not pass out of committee before cutoff.
 The Senate has included the bill as part of their budget.
 City Position: Seattle opposes this legislation.

 Other Issues of Significant Interest Disabled Parking Placards HB 1946: Concerning Special Parking Privileges for Persons with Disabilities.
 Sponsor: Representative Sam Hunt Co-Sponsor: Reykdal Summary: HB 1946 would help reduce disabled parking placard abuse by improving enforcement of illegal use of placards and by establishing a work group that will develop recommendations for other ways to curtail abuse.
 Status: HB 1946 passed the House 98-0.
-The bill was voted out of the Senate Transportation Committee on March 21st and is in Rules where it is eligible to be placed on the floor calendar.
+The bill was voted out of the Senate Transportation Committee on March 21st, but unfortunately the bill was not voted on in the Senate before the cutoff for policy bills and is officially dead for this session.
+However, the Senate transportation budget includes the work group language from the bill.
+The work group will develop a strategic plan to reduce the abuse of disabled parking placards and make recommendations on legislation for next session.
 City Position: Seattle supports this legislation.

 Towing HB 1625: Concerning limitations on certain tow truck operator rates.
 Sponsor: Representative Gerry Pollet Co-Sponsors: Clibborn, Kagi, Pedersen, Hunt, Ricelli, Appleton, Hudgins, Moscoso, Fitzgibbon, Morrell, Sells, Bergquist Summary: The bill would establish statewide maximum rates on private impound tows.
 The bill was amended on the floor to clarify that Seattle would retain the ability to set rates and related charges should the City prevail in pending litigation.
 Status: HB 1625 passed the House 91-7.
 The bill passed the Senate unamended 47 to 0, with 2 excused.
+The bill has been signed by the Speaker and the President of the Senate, and it has been delivered to the Governor.
 Position: Seattle supports this legislation.